Spin-triplet superconductivity from inter-valley Goldstone modes in magic-angle graphene: Doping the K-IVC state and electron-Goldstone mode coupling

-In this section, we consider what happens if we dope away from the charge neutrality point.
-For concreteness, we focus on electron doping and work at a filling $\nu = 1/4$ (i.e., one electron for every four moir\'e unit cells).
+In this section, we consider what happens upon doping away from the charge neutrality point.
+For concreteness, we focus on electron doping and work at a fixed filling $\nu = 1/4$ (i.e., one electron for every four moir\'e unit cells).
 By solving the Hartree-Fock self-consistency equations at $\nu=1/4$, we find that the K-IVC bands do not change significantly compared to those at charge neutrality.
 The additional doped electrons simply occupy the lowest-energy states in the conduction bands of the band structure at charge neutrality, without any major changes to the dispersion or the energy gap between valence and conduction bands.
 In Fig. \ref{fig:Ef}, the K-IVC conduction bands are shown and the Fermi energy at $\nu = 1/4$ is indicated by a gray dashed line.
 It lies approximately $3.2$ meV above the conduction band minimum.
 From Fig. \ref{fig:Ef}, we see that at $\nu=1/4$ there are two Fermi surfaces around the $\Gamma$ point.
 The average Fermi velocity for electrons at the outer (inner) Fermi surface is $v_{F,1} \approx 5.5$ meV$\times L_M$ ($v_{F,2} \approx 8$ meV$\times L_M$).
 Throughout this work, we will use a notation where subscript $1$ ($2$) refers to the lower (upper) K-IVC conduction band containing the outer (inner) Fermi surface.
 In Fig.~\ref{fig:N0Ef}, we show the Fermi energy $\varepsilon_F$ and the density of states at the Fermi energy $N(0)$ as a function of the filling $\nu$.
 We see that for $\nu=1/4$, the density of states is given by $N(0)\approx 0.08$ meV$^{-1}L_M^{-2}$.
-Note that this value is significantly smaller than the density of states in the BM bands at the magic angle, where the density of states is $N(0)_{BM}\gtrsim 1$ meV$^{-1}L_M^{-2}$.
-This will be important for our analysis below.
+Note that this value is significantly smaller than the density of states in the BM bands at the magic-angle, where the density of states is $N(0)_{BM}\gtrsim 1$ meV$^{-1}L_M^{-2}$.

-We now derive the coupling between the electrons in the conduction bands and the K-IVC Goldstone modes.
+We now derive the coupling between the doped electrons in the conduction bands and the K-IVC Goldstone modes.
 Similarly to the calculation of $K(\q)$ in Appendix~\ref{app:stiffness}, we start from the Hamiltonian \cite{Watanabe}

 where